radikz/KalmanManual/README.md

 # KalmanManual

 This is an example implementation of kalman filter.
-This tutorial make prediction 1000 data random. <br>
+This tutorial make prediction of 1000 data random. <br>
 <img src="kalman.jpg" alt="kalman">

 For further details of kalman filter, you can visit this site.